-

 What is the difference between terpenes and terpenoids?

-While they are both organic compounds, terpenoids are derived from terpenes.
-The main difference is that terpenes are simple hydrocarbons, and terpenoids are oxygenated hydrocarbons where methyl groups are moved or removed
+Terpenes and terpenoids are found within the cannabis plant and are similar in their chemical structure.
+In addition, they both have potential therapeutic benefits that require further study.
+The main difference is that terpenes are simple hydrocarbons, and terpenoids are oxygenated hydrocarbons where methyl groups are moved or removed.1

 How are terpenes different from CBD?

+Both terpenes and CBD are non-intoxicating chemical compounds found in the cannabis plant.
 There are, however, many differences between the two.

 CBD is one of over 150 cannabinoids found only in the cannabis plant, along with THC.
 CBD has no smell and modulates the endocannabinoid system by interacting with the cannabinoid receptors.